Best Peak District Days Out With Kids

 The Peak District National Park is the perfect place for family adventures, with something for explorers of every age to enjoy.
 To give you some inspiration, we’ve gathered together our pick of the Best Peak District Days Out With Kids.
 You’ll find everything here from spooky castles to mysterious caves, thrilling cable car rides to fun days racing about in the hills.
 Let’s go!

 The limestone rocks of the Peak District have created a huge amount of spooky caves over the millennia.
-For a safe yet thrilling family adventure underground, take a tour in one of the beautiful show caverns in the pretty village of Castleton.
-Our favourites are Blue John Cavern and Treak Cliff Cavern, both homes to Blue John stone, Britain’s rarest mineral, and the only two places in the world where you can see it in its natural state!
+For a safe yet thrilling family adventure underground, take a tour in one of the area’s beautiful show caverns in the pretty village of Castleton.
+Our favourite is Treak Cliff Cavern, home to Blue John stone, Britain’s rarest mineral, and one of the only places in the world where you can see it in its natural state!
 Kids of all ages will be entranced by the huge caverns with their stalactites, stalagmites and incredible rock formations.

 Climb the Mother Hill

 For proper outdoor adventure fun, summiting the hill of Mam Tor and touching that trig point at 517m feels like a great achievement for a child, yet it’s not a terribly difficult climb.
 The path to the top is well paved from the National Trust car park just outside Castleton (S33 8WA) and the views from the top are stunning!
 More than just a hill, Mam Tor is the site of two well-preserved ancient forts, one dating from the late Bronze Age and the other from the early Iron Age.
 This makes Mam Tor the site of one of the earliest hill forts in Britain and also one of the largest, covering an area of around 16 acres.

 Scale the Heights of Abraham